-To download a document to help reading with your child take off, download the following PDF: Parent Reading Guidance
+To download documents to help reading with your child take off, download the followings PDFs:

 Children need to expand and develop their understanding of a range of vocabulary in order to make sustained progress in their speaking and listening skills.
 The understanding of technical vocabulary, as well as continually up levelling the range of vocabulary used across the curriculum, enables children to produce improved oral and written work across a range of subjects.
 We strongly believe that speaking and listening skills are the building blocks of English.
 In order to succeed as writers, children need to cultivate a love of words and language.
 They need to build a bank of stories, which they can draw on for ideas and language patterns, and develop oral story telling skills that help them internalise the language they need.
 Therefore, developing talk in the classroom is a priority.

 I CAN Talk Boost: EYFS and KS1 – Talk Boost KS1 is a targeted and evidence-based intervention programme, which supports children with delayed language in EYFS and Key Stage One to make progress with their language and communication skills.
 The programme is delivered by classroom teachers and assistants and provides a structured programme that accelerates children’s progress in language and communication by an average of 18 months after a ten week intervention.